jmartin827/audio_text_summarizer/README.md

 Fast API sends a task to Redis, which serves as a message broker, and a Celery worker retrieves the task from the queue using the UUID to identify the corresponding file.
-The file is saved in a shared volume by Fast API for later retrieval by Celery worker.
+The file is saved in a shared volume with Fast API for later retrieval by Celery worker.

 The summarized transcript is stored in Redis by the Celery worker using the UUID as the corresponding key.
 Users can query Fast API about the job status and access the final result once it's available.